91247686/National-Guard-Camp-edit/README.md

 # Changes
 * Substantially reduced enemy bot numbers.
-* Added a delay to their attack, and an audible warning (if you're close enough to hear it).
+* Added a delay to bot attack, and an audible warning (if you're close enough to hear it).
 * Renamed bots and altered descriptions to reflect their capabilities.
+* Added energy weapons and mods to weapons labs.

 # Installation Instructions: